FutureGadgetLaboratory-FGL/Logic_Builder/Intermediate/PROBLEMS.md

 ### 13. Write a program for linear search.
 ### 14. Write a program to merge two arrays.
 ### 15. Write a program to add two matrices.
+### 16. Write a program to find the transpose of a matrix.